-There are two semesters (Fall and Spring).
+A. There are two semesters in DC (Fall and Spring) and three semesters in NY (Winter, Spring and Fall).
 Candidates who are matriculating pay only an annual matriculation fee.
 Candidates who are on a leave of absence are not required to register, but must apply to the Admissions Committee for re-admission if the leave of absence exceeds two years.

 The following policies are currently in practice and may be subject to change.
 The Progression Committee will keep advisors, training analysts and candidates informed of any changes.